test

 Tasks

-- Examines drawings and specifications to determine job requirements.
+- Examines drawings and specifications to determine appropriate methods and sequence of operations.

 Typical Education Level